14 Specificity

 A requirement is said to have specificity if it clearly describes the scope of the requirement, including any testable definitions of performance.

-In plain language, this means that a requirement is specific if it is unambiguous, and provides some obvious way to clearly determine if the requirement has been met.
-That is, after you or someone on your team has done the work to implement a requirement, there should be no debate by you, your teammates, your manager, or your user and client as to whether or not you’ve successfully implemented it.
+In plain language, a requirement is specific if it is unambiguous, and provides an obvious way to determine if it has been met.
+After you or someone on your team has done the work to implement a requirement, there should be no debate by you, your teammates, your manager, or your user and client as to whether or not you’ve successfully implemented it.

 Further, we care that our requirements are measurable and specific because it helps to ensure they are easy to understand, verifiable, and aren’t open to interpretation by any of the people involved in the development process (i.e. you, your manager, and the user/client).